Creating Super Strong Passwords that are Easy to Remember

 Think "Pass Phrase", not "Password"

 You could use a password like S8raH18!&1, but that's not very fun to remember, nor is it nearly as secure as a longer password with random words put together.
 It's better to use a phrase.
-We've found that the combination of three or four random common words is easier to remember and harder to crack!
+We've found that the combination of 3-4 random common words is easier to remember and harder to crack!

 Examples of Strong Pass Phrases:

 Passport Airplane First Class

 Rules for Creating Strong Passwords Instead of Pass Phrases

 If you do not wish to use a pass phrase and instead want to create a password, here are some guidelines.
 Please use at least 8 characters and include:

 - A minimum of 2 upper case letters